 - Using a CPA service: CPA stands for Certified Public Accountant and they are experts in filing taxes.
-This is a paid service and it is important to note that not every CPA is able to handle non-resident alien taxes.
+This is a paid service and it is important to note that not every CPA is able to handle non-resident noncitizen taxes.
 Always check before using this option.

 - Using a VITA service: VITA stands for Voluntary Income Tax Assistance and they are volunteers certified by the government to provide tax filing help.
-This is a free service and it is important to note that not every VITA location is able to handle non-resident alien taxes.
+This is a free service and it is important to note that not every VITA location is able to handle non-resident noncitizen taxes.
 Always check before using this option.

 - Doing it yourself: all forms are available online from the IRS and while it is possible to complete forms by yourself, it is not recommended.
 Some guides are available to help, but it is best to consult with an expert when filing income taxes.

 - Even if you did not earn any income, you are still required to file a tax form to the IRS each year you are in the U.S.

 - International students and scholars cannot use U.S. citizen tax prep software (e.g. Turbo Tax, HR Block, etc.) as they are not able to handle non-resident filings.

 - It is always best to file your taxes early, but you are required to file before the deadline.

 - Certain countries have income tax treaties with the U.S. and individuals from those countries may be eligible for federal income tax exemptions or reduced federal income taxes.
 If you want to claim a tax treaty benefit, you may have to complete additional tax forms; consult with a tax expert that understands international tax treaties.

 - Federal taxes differ from state taxes; you will need to check the tax filing laws for non-resident noncitizens in the state you are residing.

 - If you have lost or need your W-2, you will need to contact the HR department of the company you work for.